kklein/sps24-metalearners/slides/slides.md

   * The MetaLearner architecture
   * The model to choose per base estimator
   * The model hyperparameters per base model
-* It is not clear how to evaluate the performance of a CATE estimator

 ---